Maritime history: Clipper route

 The Clipper route followed by ships sailing between England and Australia/New Zealand.

 During this time, the clipper route was established by clipper ships between Europe and the Far East, Australia and New Zealand.
 The route ran from west to east through the Southern Ocean, in order to make use of the strong westerly winds of the Roaring Forties.
 Many ships and sailors were lost in the heavy conditions along the route, particularly at Cape Horn, which the clippers had to round on their return to Europe.
-In September 1578, Sir Francis Drake, in the course of his circumnavigation of the world, discovered Cape Horn.
+Cape Horn was discovered by Sir Francis Drake in September 1578 in the course of his circumnavigation of the world.
 This discovery went unused for some time, as ships continued to use the known passage through the Strait of Magellan.
 By the early 17th century, the Dutch merchant Jacob le Maire, together with navigator Willem Schouten, set off to investigate Drake's suggestion of a route to the south of Tierra del Fuego.
 At the time it was discovered, the Horn was believed to be the southernmost point of Tierra del Fuego; the unpredictable violence of weather and sea conditions in the Drake Passage made exploration difficult, and it was only in 1624 that the Horn was discovered to be an island.
 It is an interesting testament to the difficulty of conditions there that Antarctica, only 650 kilometres (400 mi) away across the Drake Passage, was discovered as recently as 1820, despite the passage having been used as a major shipping route for 200 years.
 The clipper route fell into commercial disuse with the introduction of steam ships, and the opening of the Suez and Panama Canals.